 Control the knife, don’t let it control you

 Worryingly, every day in our lovely, peaceful county of Norfolk we are seeing a sharp rise in knife crime.
-Especially in Norwich, Great Yarmouth and in Lowestoft (Suffolk).
+Especially in Norwich and Great Yarmouth.
 The first thing you need to understand is using a knife requires close contact range to be effective.
 The less space between you and the knife means less time to react and far greater chance of getting seriously hurt.
 This is known as the reactionary gap in the self defence community.

 Avoid taking on someone with a knife, it’s the last resort only